 Working with, and caring for, the wide variety of client groups requires a range of specialist knowledge and the course is designed so that you develop the core skills and competencies needed.
 You also develop lifelong learning skills alongside other core transferable skills such as clinical decision making, team working, problem solving and communication.

-300 tariff points from 3 A-levels or 3 A-levels and 1 AS-level, including 80 points in a relevant subject, or equivalent qualifications.
-BTEC Extended Diploma of DDM - offers will be subject and grade specific, particularly in the science subjects.
-Access offers will be subject and grade specific particularly in the science subjects.
+The entry requirements for this course are: 104 - 120 tariff points from 3 A-Levels or equivalent qualifications.
+BTEC Extended Diploma of DMM.
+Offers will be subject and grade specific, particularly in the science subjects.

 Our School of Health and Social Care courses aim to help to make peoples’ lives better through excellence in education, practice development and research.
 By imbedding values of humanisation into our courses and research our graduates have the theoretical knowledge, skills and compassion to support individuals in challenging life situations.

 The BSc (Hons) Adult Nursing course is part of the School of Health and Social Care Nursing Framework which offers BSc (Hons) Children and Young People’s Nursing and BSc (Hons) Mental Health Nursing courses.
 Within the first year some units are common to all courses in the Nursing Framework with shared lectures.
 Our approach to interprofessional education means that throughout the course students will take part in shared workshops, lectures and learning events with other students on health related courses.